Find Grad Schools

 11 Yearly Graduations

 University of Illinois at Chicago is the 10th most popular school in the nation for students seeking a master's degree in child development.
-The average in-state tuition for full-time undergraduates is $12,656 per year, while in-state graduate students, on average, pay $14,108 per year.
+Roughly 33,500 attend the school each year.
+The average in-state tuition for full-time undergraduates is $12,396 per year, while in-state graduate students, on average, pay $14,181 per year.
 During the most recent year for which we have data, 11 people received their master's degree in child development from UIC.
-Of these students, 100% were women and 33% were members of underrepresented racial-ethnic groups.
+About 86% of this group were women, and 57% were students from an underrepresented racial-ethnic group.

 #11